Chaim Gliksberg: Early life and studies

 Chaim Gliksberg was born in Pinsk, then in the Russian Empire, to Rabbi Shimon Yaakov Gliksberg and Cypa Mejta, daughter of Rabbi Mordechai Dovid Alpert.
 When he was 2 years old his family moved to Odessa.
 He attended cheder and the Odessa yeshiva where he met the future painter Isaac Frenkel.

 In 1918 he attended the Bershadsky School of Art in Odessa.
-From 1920 to 1924 he studied in the city’s Art Academy under Professor Dvornikov and academician Costandi, names well known in the Russian arts’ world.
+From 1920 to 1924 he studied in the city's Art Academy under Professor Dvornikov and academician Costandi, names well known in the Russian arts’ world.

 Life and work in Israel

 Arriving in Eretz Israel in 1925 he went straight to Jerusalem.
 He worked in Bezalel and later in road paving.
 Despite living hardships he painted a great deal.
 In 1927 his first exhibit went on display at the Lämel School (often misspelled 'Lemel School'), under the auspices of the Hebrew Artists Association in Eretz Israel.
 In 1929 the artist moved to Tel Aviv where he taught and maintained a studio.
 In 1930 he held a one-man show in Ohel Shem, which Hayyim Nahman Bialik opened with an enthusiastic speech.

-Gliksberg was not only a wonderful portraitist and an excellent artist who delved deep into the souls of his subjects, but also a gifted writer and connoisseur of music.
-Distinguished authors and artists such as Hayyim Nahman Bialik, Alter Druyanov and Gershon Shofman were fond of him and held him in great esteem.
-It seems that there was no other painter for whom Bialik sat so often.
-The seven portraits of Bialik painted by Gliksberg which feature the poet in summer clothes and winter clothes, with his walking stick, pouch and wide-rimmed hat are among the best portraits of Israel's national poet.
-Chaim Gliksberg's record of conversations he engaged in with Bialik during the sittings were assembled in a book called Bialik Day to Day and are some of the truest and most authentic among Bialik's documented oral exchanges; devoid of any attempts at falsity, distortion or artificial embellishment, they present Bialik as he truly was.
+Gliksberg was a noted portrait painter and artist, as well as a writer and music enthusiast.
+Writers and artists such as Hayyim Nahman Bialik, Alter Druyanov and Gershon Shofman admired him and held him in high regard.
+Bialik sat for Gliksberg more often than for any other painter, and the seven portraits Gliksberg made of him, showing the poet in different seasons and dress, are considered among the leading portraits of Israel’s national poet.
+Gliksberg’s notes of his conversations with Bialik during these sittings were later published as the book Bialik Day to Day, which is regarded as one of the most reliable records of Bialik’s spoken words, avoiding exaggeration and presenting him as he was.

 When a dream of a full-scale municipal museum in Tel Aviv began to take shape Gliksberg was invited to serve on the Museum Committee representing painters and sculptors.
 In 1934 Gliksberg was among the founders of the Painters and Sculptors Association.